cjakoba/JS/README.md

 - JQuery - provides a richer interaction with the DOM.

 JS is a dynamic programming language ran in browser that have JavaScript engines.
 Other non-browser environments in which JS runs includes: Node.js.

+Almost everything in JS is or can be treated as an object.
+They have properties and methods.
+The DOM is an object-based representation of a webpage with its own built-in properties and methods.
+DOM represents HTML documents in tree-like structures.
+Every element or item is a node.
+DOM allows you to dynamically change web pages.
+Note that pseudo-elements like ::before or ::after are not considered part of the actual DOM.

+The browser has a global object known as the window object.

+Interactivity with JS involves selecting elements, manipulating elements, and listening for user actions.